camptocamp/c2cgeoportal/doc/integrator/raster.rst

 ``round`` specifies how the result values should be rounded.
 For instance '1': round to the unit, '0.01': round to the hundredth, etc.

+``nodata`` specifies the nodata value.
+By default the nodata value is directly read from the source.

 The application viewer should be configured with one (or more) of the ``ContextualData`` and the ``Profile`` ``CGXP`` plugins for the DEM data to be viewable in the web application.